martymagaan/v-scrollbox/README.md

 You can customize the look of the scrollbar in the *vertical-scrollbox.css* file.

+**For dynamically created content** you can use the global *initScrollBox()* function everytime dynamic content is added to activate scrollbars if the newly added content causes the need for scrollbars.

 **Checkout the *demo.html* file for a basic usage example.**

 ## Compatibility